 Leonard Bernstein's family defends appearance in 'Maestro' nose flap

 The new biopic Maestro centers on the relationship between the famed conductor and composer Leonard Bernstein and his wife Felicia Montealegre.
-But all some people are focused on is the prosthetic nose worn by lead actor Bradley Cooper, who also co-wrote and directed the film.
+But some people are upset about the prosthetic nose worn by lead actor Bradley Cooper, who also co-wrote and directed the film.

 Ever since the first images from the movie appeared online, some viewers have called it an anti-Semitic caricature of the late Jewish musician, an example of what's known in Hollywood as "Jewface."